 Here’s one photo from the day that thankfully doesn’t look like I am slathered in makeup and fully doused in hairspray.

 34 “Therefore do not be anxious about tomorrow, for tomorrow will be anxious for itself.
-Sufficient for the day is its own trouble.”
+Let the day’s own trouble be sufficient for the day.

-The next time you struggle with your clothes, hair, or skin, remember to ask check if your self-image reflects that of your maker.
-Do they match?
-I know I will be writing this question on my daughter’s mirror when she is old enough to have one.
+The next time you struggle with your body, clothes, hair, or skin, remember to check if your self-image reflects that of your maker.

 What does God see?

 When we know our true identity is defined through God’s eyes, self-critical thoughts are seen as what they are.

 If you don’t know who God says you are, will you commit today to make time to find out?

 This question will be written on our daughters’ mirrors when they are old enough to have one in their rooms.

 And since this experience clearly demonstrates my own struggle with identity, it needs to be on mine as well.